 Female dogs have one problem: the question of who the boss is.
 Out in the wild, only one female is granted the honor of being the alpha female.
 For households wanting to adopt two females instead of one, this poses the risk of a fight.

 Sadly, this means that it may not be such a great idea to introduce a new female puppy into the mix.
 This is especially true when your Rottie is approaching her golden years when she loses her fertility and begins to experience age-related problems.

 Does Rottweiler Age Matter?

 Like most other species, dogs are subjected to age-related problems.
-They can tire easier, have back pain, and even lose their hearing.
-And for two females, this has some special challenges.
+They can tire more easily, have back pain, and even lose their hearing.
+And for two females, this has some unique challenges.